alejandrodnm/nine_digits_server/README.md

 - first time it is run it takes a couple of minutes to build the Persistent Lookup Table (PLT), but they should be already included in the `_build` directory.
 - **docs** - `mix docs`: generates the html documentation.
+- **load-test**: runs a load test using `docker-compose`, it creates two containers, one that runs the server listening on port 4000, and another that creates 5 connections and starts sending random data to the server.

 ## Asumptions